tlog-dev/tlog/README.md

     // ...

-    return res
+    return res, nil
 }
 ```
-With traces you can measure timings such as how much each function elapsed, how much time has passed since one message to another.
+Traces may be used as metrics either.
+Analyzing time of messages you can measure how much each function elapsed, how much time has passed since one message to another.

-**Important thing you should remember: context Values are not passed through the network (http.Request.WithContext for example).
+**Important thing you should remember: `context.Context Values` are not passed through the network (`http.Request.WithContext` for example).
 You must pass `Span.ID` manually.
 Luckily it's just an int64.**

 Analysing and visualising tool is going to be later.

-Trace also can be used as EventLog (similar to https://godoc.org/golang.org/x/net/trace#EventLog)
+Trace also can be used as `EventLog` (similar to https://godoc.org/golang.org/x/net/trace#EventLog)

 # Tracer + Logger